SUMMARY:The so-called 3x+1 problem is to prove that all 3x+1

 Any positive integer N can be completely defined by the delay, the level and the residue, i.e. from these

 three data N can be calculated exactly.
-Neither of these however give any information about the path of the
+None of these however give any information about the path of the

 the 3x+1-sequence.
 This number is of practical importance as well, since it indicates the minimum number